Always From Scratch

 Why this Dish Works for Family

 I'm always looking for something that I can make with ingredients that I have on hand.
-Sometimes, it's 5 o'clock and I want to make something fresh for my family that I know is toddler-approved.
-90% of my pasta recipes fall into that category but only a few are under 30 minutes, like pasta with cauliflower or spaghetti with garlic and oil.
+Sometimes, it's 5 o'clock, and I want to make something fresh for my family that I know is kid-approved.
+90% of my pasta recipes fall into that category, but only a few are under 30 minutes, like Pasta with Cauliflower, Spaghetti with Garlic and Oil, or Pasta with Peas and Pancetta.

 Ingredient Notes and Substitutions

-Pancetta.
+• Pancetta.
 The ingredient is in the name of the dish.
 But not everyone keeps this on hand.
-Substitute 3 tablespoon of extra virgin olive oil and skip the frying the pancetta step, if you want to make this dish without any meat or you just don't have any pancetta.
+Substitute 3 tablespoon of extra virgin olive oil and skip the frying the pancetta step, if you want to make this dish without any meat, or if you just don't have any pancetta.

-Pecorino Romano.
+• Pecorino Romano.
 I feel this flavor is the most in line with what works for a dish like this.
-I'm sure people will replace it with parmigiana reggiano though, which is fine.
-The higher the quality of parmigiana the better.
-Otherwise, you will probably get little clumps of cheese or it will stick all over the bottom of the pan.
+I'm sure people will replace it with Parmigiano-Reggiano, though, which is fine.
+The higher the quality of parmigiana, the better.
+Otherwise, you will probably get little clumps of cheese, or it will stick all over the bottom of the pan.

-Peas.
+• Peas.
 Anything cut up small could work here.
 Whether it be chopped-up cauliflower or broccoli.
 Feel free to use the vegetable that works best for your family.
+Use frozen peas, not canned, because canned peas will get mushy.

 Start your timer because you'll be done cooking in 30 minutes.
 Pasta with peas and pancetta is going to be a new household favorite to eat AND MAKE.

-Step 3: Bring a large pot of water to a boil.
-Salt the water then add the pasta.
-Cook for 2 minutes less than directed on the box.
+Step 3: While sauteing the pancetta, bring a large pot of water to a boil.
+Salt the water, then add the pasta.
+Cook until al dente.
+Save at least 1 cup of starchy pasta water.

-Step 7: Remove the pan from the heat and add another ½ cup of pasta water and the pecorino romano.
+Step 6: Remove the pan from the heat and add another ½ cup of pasta water and the pecorino romano.
 Stir vigorously until everything is combined.
-Add the pancetta back into the pasta.
-Season with pepper.

 As you're stirring, you may need to add more pasta water to increase the creaminess.
 Wait until the pasta water is almost absorbed to add more.